antofic/GraphCodable/Docs/UserGuide.md

 #### Directed acyclic graphs

 The variables that contain objects realize **directed graphs**.
-Arc requires that strong variables do not create **directed cyclic graphs** (DCG) because the cycles prevent the release of memory.
+ARC requires that strong variables do not create **directed cyclic graphs** (DCG) because the cycles prevent the release of memory.
 GraphCodable is capable of encoding and decoding **directed acyclic graphs** (DAG) without the need for any special treatment.
 The next example shows how GraphCodable encode and decode this [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph#/media/File:Tred-G.svg) taken from this [Wikipedia page](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 ```
                  ╭───╮